 For example, an ad promoting lifestyle treatment for Type 2 diabetes whose landing page says “You can probably reduce or eliminate lifelong prescriptions like metformin” will often be rejected unless the advertiser is a licensed pharmacy.
 In this case, limiting the landing page reference simply to “lifelong medication” is often a better choice.

-And that testosterone ad you have hanging up in the locker room?
+And that low-T testosterone ad you posted in the locker room?
 Don’t even try it online.

 Addiction treatment marketing

 Has your gym or wellness center developed expertise in using fitness programs to help veterans with service-related injuries recover from substance, alcohol or drug abuse?